ksharpe-byte/Hackathon-1-Python_ETL_Visualisation/README.md

 ## Hypothesis and how to validate?

-Individuals with a higher BMI, family size and smoking habits will have higher medical insurance charges, as a stronger correlation will be displayed for those variables.
+Individuals with a higher BMI, family size and higher in age will have incur greater medical insurance charges, as a stronger correlation will be displayed for those variables.

 ## Project Plan